hashicorp/terraform-provider-aws/website/docs/r/memorydb_parameter_group.html.markdown

 ## Argument Reference

+The following arguments are required:

+* `family` - (Required, Forces new resource) The engine version that the parameter group can be used with.

-The following arguments are supported:
+The following arguments are optional:

 * `name` - (Optional, Forces new resource) Name of the parameter group.
 If omitted, Terraform will assign a random, unique name.
 Conflicts with `name_prefix`.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `description` - (Optional, Forces new resource) Description for the parameter group.
 Defaults to `"Managed by Terraform"`.
-* `family` - (Required, Forces new resource) The engine version that the parameter group can be used with.
 * `parameter` - (Optional) Set of MemoryDB parameters to apply.
 Any parameters not specified will fall back to their family defaults.
 Detailed below.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.